eclipse-ee4j/glassfish-grizzly-npn/README.md

 [//]: # "  "
 [//]: # " SPDX-License-Identifier: EPL-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 "

-This module interfaces with the TLS implementation of Oracle JDK8 to provide an implementation of ALPN.
-The module was written for use in Grizzly, but is intended as a general purpose solution to allow JDK8 based software to use ALPN.
+This module interfaces with the TLS implementation of JDK8u252+ to provide an implementation of ALPN.
+The module was written for use in Grizzly, but is intended as a general purpose solution to allow JDK8u252+ based software to use ALPN.

 # How Grizzly Uses This Module